yangwu1227/leetcode-ds-algo/trees_and_graphs/binary_trees/tree_node.md

 ---

+### `visualize_binary_tree`

+This static method visualizes a binary tree using `matplotlib` and `networkx`.
+It draws the tree structure, placing each node at the appropriate level and adding edges to represent parent-child relationships.

+---

 # C++ Implementation

 The header file `tree_node.hpp` defines the `TreeNode` class structure, data members, and public methods.
 It also includes key type aliases and uses `std::variant` to store various types of data.